Serial number: 73718

 Signed and dated by Lloyd Loar on July 6th 1923

-Headstock: Unusual headstock shape, diagonal ‘The Gibson’ logo
+Headstock: Prototype headstock shape, diagonal ‘The Gibson’ logo

 Neck/fingerboard: 20 fret fingerboard with pointed end, dot inlays start at fifth fret